TriplyDB/Documentation/docs/triply-api/index.md

 Authentication is implemented through API tokens.
 An API token can be created within the TriplyDB UI in the following way:

 1. Log into your TriplyDB instance.
+If your organization does not yet have a TriplyDB server, you can also create a free account at TriplyDB.com.
 2. Click on the user menu in the top-right corner and click on “User settings”.
 3. Go to the “API tokens” tab.
 4. Click the “Create token” button, enter a description for the token (e.g., “test-token”) and select the appropriate access rights.
+Notice that "Management access" is often not needed, and "Write access" suffices for most applications and pipelines.
 5. Click on “Create” and copy the created API token (a lengthy string of characters).
-This string is only shown once, upon creation, and must not be shared with others.
-(Other users can create their own token in the here described way.)
+For security reasons, this string is only shown once, upon creation, and must not be shared with others.
+(Other users can create their own token using the same process.)

+Applications (see [TriplyDB.js](https://triply.cc/docs/triplydb-js/)) and pipelines (see [RATT](https://triply.cc/docs/ratt/)) often require access rights to interact with TriplyDB instances.
+Specifically, reading non-public data and writing any (public or non-public) data requires setting an API token.
+The token ensures that only users who are specifically authorized for certain datasets can access and/or modify those datasets.
+It is good practice to create different API tokens for different applications.

 ### Using the API token